 In the last two decades, there is growing concern over human online activities 1, which, when performed in excess or when people get pre-occupied by them, can lead to a wide variety of problems, including inter-personal stress, vocational difficulties, academic failure, financial problems and mental health morbidity 2,3.
 The term Problematic internet use (PIU) has been used to characterize this emerging disorder (also known as Internet Addiction); however, the causes, correlates and consequences of this relatively new phenomenon are far from well understood 1.
 PIU has been associated with a wide variety of psychopathological phenomena 4,5, including alcohol misuse, mood disorders, ADHD 6 and impulse control disorders 7.
 Problematic internet users have been characterized by increased impulsivity and compulsivity 8,9 and they suffer from a wide variety of cognitive problems, including motor-response inhibition, decision making and working memory 10.

 In terms of heritability, a small number of studies in PIU using the classical twin design have demonstrated that both genetic and environmental influences are important to explain the observed PIU phenotypical variation.
 Those studies report genetic influences of 0-48% 11–14 and the results are considered consistent with previous observations of behavioral genetics in addiction disorders 15.
 Indeed, the molecular genetics considered to influence PIU have also been associated with substance use and addiction 1; studies looking at molecular genetic influences of PIU have explored the influences of those addiction-related variants in the serotonin transporter gene (5HTTLPR/ SLC6A4) 16, nicotine acetylcholine receptor gene (CHRNA4) 17,18 and neurotrophic tyrosine kinase type 3 receptor gene (NTRK3) 19.
 However, dopamine, a major neurotransmitter is also involved in addiction and impulsive behavior 20,21, and has been implicated in the psychopathological pathway of PIU; reduced dopamine transporters have been observed in the striatum of PIU participants 22,23.
 Studies looking at genetic loci related to the dopaminergic system, to identify correlations with PIU have found that the Taq1A1 allele of the DRD2 gene (χ2=4.06, p=0.04) and the ‘met’ allele of the catechol-O-methyltransferase (COMT) gene (rs4680 val158met polymorphism) (χ2=5.08, p=0.02) were increased in the excessive online video game-playing subjects relative to age and gender matched controls 24.
 Conversely, gambling behavior, which is thought to be closely related to PIU 7, was much more prevalent in the COMT ‘Val/Val’ group (p=0.001) 25.
-The latter is more in keeping with the concept of relatively reduced dopamine function in such patients, coupled with sub-optimal cognition26.
+The latter is more in keeping with the concept of relatively reduced dopamine function in such patients, coupled with sub-optimal cognition; compared to the ‘Met/Met’ group, in the ‘Val/Val’ group, there is higher enzymatic activity of COMT, associated with decreased frontal lobe dopaminergic post-synaptic stimulation26.
 Furthermore, the COMT rs4818 haplotypes exerted differential effects on pre-frontal cortex functions, including non-emotional problem solving and decision making 27.
 Overall, it is unclear, whether genetic determinants of reduced or excessive cortical dopamine levels are driving addictive online behavior.

-Based on the literature presented in the previous paragraph, we hypothesized that the COMT rs4680 (G/G or ‘Val/Val’) haplotype would have higher rates of PIU and would perform worse in decision making and spatial memory tasks.
+Based on the literature presented in the previous paragraph, we hypothesized that the COMT rs4680 (G/G or ‘Val/Val’) haplotype would have higher rates of PIU (in line with the concept that lower levels of dopaminergic post-synaptic stimulation would increase vulnerability towards PIU) and would perform worse in decision making and spatial memory tasks.
 We hypothesized that the COMT rs4818 ‘C’ homozygotes would have enhanced performance in decision making tasks.
 We did not make further hypotheses for any of the other genetic variants and cognitive domains and we performed exploratory comparison of cognitive performance, stratified by genetic haplotypes.

 METHODS